 - expanding recovery services and supports

-Dr. Aliya Jones is currently serving as the Deputy Secretary of the Maryland Department of Health’s (MDH) Behavioral Health Administration (BHA).
+Dr. Lisa A. Burgess is serving as the Acting Deputy Secretary of the Maryland Department of Health’s (MDH) Behavioral Health Administration (BHA).
 She is responsible for Maryland’s Public Behavioral Health System, serving over 300,000 individuals with direct oversight of a BHA administrative and service budget of $400 million, in addition to clinical oversight of a $1.6 billion Medicaid budget.
+Dr. Burgess also serves as the Chief Medical Officer and Director of Quality Integrated Care Management for Maryland Health Care Financing and Medicaid within MDH.

 Mary Kay Tierney